lacravate/ragot/README.md

 # Ragot

-A gem to tell on methods and what they do, behind their backs.
-A hack to create hooks around methods.

-Either unobstrusive, with no change whatsoever in the source of the targeted code, or with the use of Ragot inherited class methods `before` and `after`.
+A hack to create hooks around methods, either unobstrusive, with no change whatsoever in the source of the targeted code, or with the use of Ragot inherited class methods `before` and `after`.

 ## Installation

 Ruby 2.* (i guess).
 Install it with rubygems: `gem install ragot`
 With bundler, add it to your `Gemfile`: `gem ragot`

 ## Use